Protection against electrical hazards, faults and miss operations in electrical installations

 From Electrical Installation Guide

-- Protection of personnel and animals against the dangers of overvoltages and electric shock, fire, explosions, and toxic gases, etc.
+- Protection of the workers, the surrounding population and the environment against fire, explosions, toxic gases, etc.

 - Protection of the operators and of the electrical equipment from the consequences of incorrect operations.
 This means that the switching devices (Load break switches, disconnectors, earthing switches) must be operated in the right order.
 Suitable Interlocking ensures strict compliance with the correct operating sequences.